 Rabbi Chase Foster

 Rabbi Chase Foster is the Assistant Rabbi at Congregation Beth Israel.
 Chase has been engaged Jewishly since a young age, and he views working with youth and teens to be his life's passion.
 Chase was born in Cincinnati, graduated from Purdue University, and has lived in New Jersey, Jerusalem, and New York City.
-He loves most sports (Wait.
-You haven't watched competitive darts on ESPN2?!?!), and he loves being tormented by his teams' (Bengals, Reds, Boilermakers) persistent ineptitude.
-Chase lives in Upper Kirby with his wife, Sarah.
+He loves most sports, and he loves being tormented by his teams' (Bengals, Reds, Boilermakers) persistent ineptitude.
+Chase lives in the Museum District with his wife, Sarah.
 In his free time, he loves to listen to music and attend concerts, play soccer, ski, and eat delicious food.

 Cantor Mark Levine